 Parents are strongly encouraged to submit a free or reduced meal application on or before the first day of school each school year.
 Parents must reapply each school year.
-Meal applications will be mailed out in July to every student enrolled in Towns County Schools.
-Meal applications are also available online at https://family.titank12.com/, and at each school's front office.
+Meal applications are available online at https://linqconnect.com, and at each school's front office.
 You may also contact the Nutrition Department for an application.